ELD tips for drivers: Best practices for use

 If your ELD supports the method of transfer requested, follow the instructions in the Transfer Guide (which is a document you are required to have in your cab) to transfer the logs electronically to the officer.

 Two important notes on transfers and errors:

-- If your ELD does NOT support the option the officer requests OR fails to transfer the logs for any reason (error due to missing information, no cellular connection, or any other issue), then refer to your ELD manual for instructions on the secondary option, which will be an on-screen display or printout (on-screen display is the more common method).
+- If your ELD does NOT support the option the officer requests OR fails to transfer the logs for any reason (error due to missing information, no cellular connection, or any other issue), then refer to your ELD manual for instructions on the secondary option, which will be an on-screen display or print out (on-screen display is the more common method).
 Follow the instructions to show the officer the display on your device or the printout.
-This backup option is compliant with the mandate and you cannot be cited for using it, if the primary transfer method fails.
+This backup option is compliant with the mandate, and you cannot be cited for using it, if the primary transfer method fails.

 - If the ELD gives you an error during transfer, make note of the display, as most ELD systems will note what went wrong — and in the case of missing or incorrect information, you will want to let your carrier’s administration know so that it can be fixed.
-Something as small as a DOT number containing an improper character (like a dash) can stop the transfer from occuring.
+Something as small as a DOT number containing an improper character (like a dash) can stop the transfer from occurring.

 Ending the workday

-Important to Note: If you are OFF duty, but need to move the vehicle, again remember to use the Personal Conveyance feature of the ELD (you will need to be logged in to do so).
+Important Note: If you are OFF duty, but need to move the vehicle, again remember to use the Personal Conveyance feature of the ELD (you will need to be logged in to do so).

 Keep your ELD top-of-mind

 With electronic logging, it’s important to protect yourself as a driver by staying on top of your device and understanding how it functions and why.
 By doing so, you’ll help keep yourself and your carrier out of hot water, as well as get the most out of this new age of electronic logging.